MakeSchool-Tutorials/We-Sell-Shoes/P04-Subscribe-Panel/content.md

 <div class="subscribe">
   <h1>Get unique designs in your inbox</h1>
-  <h3>Recieve our monthly newsletter with special offers</h3>
+  <h3>Receive our monthly newsletter with special offers</h3>
   <div class="sub-fields">
     <form>
-      <input type="email" class="email-input" placeholder="Your e-mail"><button class="email-sub">Subscribe</button>
+      <input type="email" class="form-control" placeholder="Your e-mail"><button class="btn-subscribe">Subscribe</button>
     </form>
   </div>
 </div>
 ```

 As always, feel free to change some of the text as you wish.

-We want our subscribe Div to take up a sufficient amount of space, and add a background image to it.
+We want our subscribe `div` to take up a sufficient amount of space, and add a background image to it.
 Our sub-fields will have some styles that will get our input and button tags aligned in a row.

 With our new style plan, we can begin to add some CSS.

-# Adding styles
+# Adding Styles and a Background Image

  At the bottom of our stylesheet lets add these lines of CSS: